328: No Such Thing As A Romantic Lollipop

 So I thought we could do a fact about ice creams.

+And this is about ice creams on a stick.
 So things like, I don't know, Magnums or Mini Milks or whatever you would have.

 And they were invented in around 1923.

-So a few years earlier, Harry Burt, who is is a guy from Ohio, he'd put a lollipop on a stick, which he called the Jolly Boy Sucker.
+So a few years earlier, Harry Burt, who is a guy from Ohio, he'd put a lollipop on a stick, which he called the Jolly Boy Sucker.

 And his son suggested adding ice cream on the outside of it and maybe a chocolate covering, and it became really popular.